neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/mvc-route-values.md

 Because we wanted 'nice' URLs containing year, month, day and post partial url, and our model contains release date as `DateTime`, I had to 'deconstruct' the DateTime object to separate fields.

-I don't like, but when it was used in a single place, it was ok.
+I didn't like it when I wrote it, but at the time it was used in a single place.
+I have closed my eyes and leave it.
 But this week we have introduced RSS feed and so we needed to generate links to posts again, but in different view.
-This lead to think, how can we unify this?
+This lead us to think, how can we unify this?

+### 0) Close your eyes and copy-paste

+No, I really mean this seriously, but it was the initial solution.
+Till the time I started on our new homepage where we want a link to the latest blog post...

-### 1) Create extension method of HtmlHelper.
+### 1) Create extension method on HtmlHelper

 This was our initial thought.
 Just create a `PostLink` extension method on the `HtmlHelper` and pass in the release date and partial post URL.